Blockchain, like, WTF dude?

 The techy definition

 A blockchain is a shared database and application platform.
 Instead of a centralised service provider, a blockchain is run by a decentralised peer-to-peer network, where every node stores a full copy of the database.
 Sophisticated consensus algorithms keep individual copies of the blockchain in sync across the network.

 Blockchains are interesting because they allow for the secure storage and transfer of value on a global scale without intermediaries for the first time in human history.

 Still not clear?

-Check out this great introduction from our friends at Freshfields:
+Check out these two fab introductory videos to blockchain from our friends at Freshfields…